adamclear/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 File 8-James_Bond;
      This file removes all permissions for the owner and group, and gives other users all permissions to the file "hello".

+File 9-John_Doe;
+     This file sets the mode of hello to 753.

+File 10-mirror_permissions;
+     This file sets the mode of hello to the same as file "olleh".

+File 11-directories_permissions;
+     This file adds execute permissions to all subdirectories of the current directory.

+File 12-directory_permissions;
+     This file creates a directory "my_dir" with permissions set to 751.

+File 13-change_group;
+     This file changes the group owner for hello to school.